adscorp100/mdhomecarebuild/src/content/blog/how-to-become-ndis-provider-australia-2025.md

 ## How to Become an NDIS Provider in Australia: Complete 2025 Guide

 Becoming an NDIS provider in Australia offers significant opportunities to make a meaningful impact in the disability sector while building a sustainable business.
+For a broader look at the entire journey, you might want to read our guide on [starting an NDIS business from scratch](/blog/starting-an-ndis-business-from-scratch).
 This comprehensive guide covers everything you need to know about how to become an NDIS provider, including registration costs, audit requirements, and the complete application process for 2025.

 ### Key Points: Becoming an NDIS Provider
 - NDIS provider registration is mandatory to deliver funded supports to participants